Frank Leboeuf: Club career

 Leboeuf was born in Marseille and raised in Saint-Cyr-sur-Mer.
-He was introduced to football by his father, a former Stade Rennais coach, who trained children in the sport.
+He was introduced to football by his father, a former Rennes coach, who trained children in the sport.
 After starting his career in 1986 in the lower divisions of the French leagues, Leboeuf moved to Laval in 1988.
 In 1991, he moved to Strasbourg and played there until 1996, when he made a switch to English club Chelsea for £2.5m.